moritztim/Gulf-of-Mexico-interpreter/README.md

 Wait, I almost forgot!

-Parentheses in DreamBerd do nothing.
+Parentheses in Gulf of Mexico do nothing.
 They get replaced with whitespace.<br>
 The following lines of code all do the same thing.

 ```javascript